 The Nakasendo Way has 69 Post-Stations, 12 of them are on the Kisoji road.

 The Nakasendo Way 中山道 is a 500km road connecting Tokyo and Kyoto.
-Travelers hundreds years ago used to take this route and walked all the way to Kyoto from the starting point Nihonbashi (near Tokyo.
+Travelers hundreds of years ago used to take this route and walked all the way to Kyoto from the starting point Nihonbashi (near Tokyo.
 Station) in Tokyo.
-While it is of course impossible to walk all the way within days, travelers had to stop at villages to be served accommodation or meals, and these villages on the Nakasendo were developed as 69 post-stations being an oasis for travelers.
+While it was impossible to walk all the way within days, travelers had to stop at villages to be served accommodation or meals, and these villages on the Nakasendo were developed as 69 post-stations being an oasis for travelers.

 Though many of the 69 post-stations have transformed into a town or a city with modern buildings now, some stations deep in the mountains were left behind with old buildings, fortunately, and the nostalgic townscape has been restored there.
 The restored 12 post-stations are situated on the Nakasendo Way between Shiojiri and Nagoya, where the Kisoji road 木曽路 is.

 Tsumago-juku, a restored post-station on the Kisoji road.